 Bedtime routines work best for infants.
 Babies are still learning about the timezone in this new world.
 Plus, their rest time can happen anytime during the day and night.
 So as a parent, you need to set-up a bedtime routine to help out.

 When we have a consistent routine, our body and mind already know what comes next.
 For example, having a warm bath and drinking hot milk before going to sleep can relax you in an instant.
-Therefore, your body is ready to go to sleep.
-Do this to your children and train them while they’re young.
+Adding Custom storybooks for kids to the routine can further make bedtime both enjoyable and calming.
+These personalized tales can capture your child’s imagination while helping them wind down naturally, ensuring a peaceful night’s rest.

 No gadgets before bedtime